juanfranblanco/vscode-solidity/README.md

 ### Remote download
-When selecting remote download the compiler gets download from the solc-bin repository.
+When selecting remote download the compiler gets downloaded from the solc-bin repository.

 You will need to change the following user setting, with the version required, for example ```'latest'``` or ```'v0.4.3+commit.2353da71'```, for your workspace user setting (current project) or global user setting (all projects)